 Anthony Trionfo, flute

-Recipient of the Jack Kent Cooke Young Artist Award in 2012, Anthony appeared on From the Top as a Featured Alumni Performer.
+Recipient of the 2012 Jack Kent Cooke Young Artist Award, Mr. Trionfo appeared on From the Top as a Featured Alumni Performer.
 In 2013, he was a first prize winner of the Alexander & Buono International Flute Competition and a winner of the National YoungArts Foundation Competition.

 At the 2016 Young Concert Artists International Auditions, Mr. Trionfo received additional prizes, including prestigious Michaels Award, the Saint Vincent College Concert Series Prize, the Ruth Laredo Award, and the Lied Center of Kansas Prize.
 He received the further distinction of being the first YCA artist to win the inaugural LP Classics Debut Recording Prize, granting him a commercial recording.